Ben Youssef Mosque: History

 The first mosque in Marrakesh was erected by the Almoravid emir Yusuf ibn Tashfin soon after he arrived to take command of the city, in 1071, to serve as the central congregational mosque of the fledgling city.
 Nothing has survived of this first mosque and its exact locations is not certain.
 It was built in rammed earth.
 Historical chronicles claim that Ibn Tashfin personally engaged himself in its construction, mixing the mortar with his own hands.

 Ibn Tashfin's son and successor, Ali ibn Yusuf (or "Ben Youssef" from the French transliteration), built a grand new central mosque, named the Masjid al-Siqaya ("mosque of the fountain") on account of the large fountain with a marble basin in its courtyard.
 It cost nearly 60,000 gold dinars, and was completed sometime between 1120 and 1132.
 The minaret, which was probably one of the last elements constructed, was begun in 1129 and finished in 1132.
-It was the largest mosque built in the Almoravid empire, with a rectangular base of 120 by 80 meters, and a minaret on its western side estimated to be 30 or 40 meters high.
+It was the largest mosque built in the Almoravid empire, with a rectangular base of 120 by 80 m, and a minaret on its western side estimated to be 30 or 40 meters high.
 The rising city's layout was organized around it, and together with the neighboring souqs, it formed the center of early Marrakesh's city life.
-The nearby Qubba Ba'adiyyin was one of the monumental ablution fountains connected to it.
+The nearby Qubba Ba'adiyyin (also known as the Almoravid Qubba) was most likely part of the mosque's ablutions facilities and is the only substantial remain from the Almoravid era.

 When the Almohads defeated the Almoravids and captured Marrakesh in April 1147, the Almohad caliph Abd al-Mu'min claimed that the Almoravid mosque had an orientation error and it was either demolished or abandoned.
 The Almohads instead built a new grand mosque, the Kutubiyya Mosque, in the southwestern parts of the city, far from the Ben Youssef Mosque, as well as another grand mosque, the Kasbah Mosque, to serve their new palaces in the south.
 The new Kutubiyya Mosque, however, was not entirely successful in displacing the center of urban activity away from the original city center.